 where the gradient of the unnormalized log-density can be conveniently expressed as the sum of the scores, \ie~ $ \nabla_x\log \pi_\beta(x) = \nabla_x\log p(x) + \nabla_x\log q_\beta(x)$.
 Furthermore, one can introduce a Metropolis-Hastings (MH) correction step to guarantee convergence to the target distribution when using discretized version of \cref{eq:langevin} \citep{durmus2022geometric}, which is known as the Metropolis-Adjusted-Langevin-Algorithm (MALA) \citep{grenander1994representations}.
-We provide more details and the pseudocode for both algorithms in Appendix \ref{sec:mala}.
+We provide more details of both algorithms in Appendix \ref{sec:mala}.

-Theoretically, sampling from the density in \cref{eq:target_density} can be done via MALA.
-However, in practice, the efficiency of this algorithm significantly depends on the choice of the initial distribution and the step size schedule.
+Theoretically, sampling from \cref{eq:target_density} can be done via MALA.
+However, in practice, the efficiency significantly depends on the choice of the initial distribution and the step size schedule.
 The latter is heavily linked with the Lipschitz constant of $\log q_\beta$ which controls the stability of the algorithm.
 Large values of $\beta$, necessary to get accurate minimizers, also yield large Lipschitz constants which in turn impose small stepsizes.
 Moreover, the gradient of the log-density can be undefined outside the feasibility set $C$.

 To circumvent these practical issues, we propose sampling in two stages: a warm-up stage and a sampling stage.
 The former aims to provide a good initialization for the sampling stage.
 The sampling stage follows the Langevin dynamics for further correction.
-The pseudocode for both stages is provided in \cref{alg:sampling}.
+The pseudocode for both stages is provided in \cref{sec:two-alg}.

-\textbf{Stage I: Warm-up with guided diffusion.} In imaging inverse problems, it is customary to consider \emph{guided} diffusion models to enforce some external condition, see \cite{chung2022diffusion,chung2022improving,song2022pseudoinverse,wu2023practical}.
+\textbf{Stage I: Warm-up with guided diffusion.} In imaging inverse problems, it is customary to consider \emph{guided} diffusion models to enforce some external condition, see \citep{chung2022diffusion,chung2022improving,song2022pseudoinverse,wu2023practical}.
 In our setting, we adopt a similar strategy where the guidance term is given by $\beta h$, \ie~we consider

-It is known that guided diffusion does not sample from the product of experts $q_\beta$ \citep{du2023reduce,garipov2023compositional}.
-While Sequential Monte Carlo corrections have been proposed to correct this behavior \cite{cardoso2023bayesian,wu2023practical}, in this work, we do not consider such correction but instead show that for large value of $\beta$ the output distribution of the guided process concentrates on the feasible minimizers.
-We obtain the following result by combining the properties of diffusion models and the Feynamn-Kac theorem. \begin{theorem} Under assumptions on $p$, $h$ and assuming that $\beta$ is replaced by $\beta(\tau)$ and $\beta(t) = 1/t$ if $t > 1/\beta_0$ and $0$ otherwise, we denote $p_{T-t}^\beta$ the distribution of \cref{eq:warm_up_process_main} at time $t$ and there exists $C > 0$ such that for any $x \in \rset^d$